 SELF-EMPLOYED PERSONS' PENSION INSURANCE (YEL insurance) is a mandatory form of pension insurance for entrepreneurs, on the basis of which the entrepreneur accumulates earningsrelated pension.
 Earnings-related pensions are paid in the form of old-age pensions, disability pensions, and as survivor's pensions for the decedent's spouse and children under the age of 20.
-All allowances from the Social Insurance Institution of Finland (Kela), such as sickness, maternity, paternity and parental allowances are also calculated on the basis of the entrepreneur's reported YEL income.
+All allowances from the Social Insurance Institution of Finland (Kela), such as sickness, pregnancy and parental allowances, are also calculated on the basis of the entrepreneur's reported YEL is a contract concluded between shareholders that /establishes the rules for the management of the company and ownership of its shares.